CoEDL/elpis/docs/wiki/install-elpis-docker.md

-# Installing Elpis with Docker
+# Installing Elpis on your own computer

 Elpis can be installed with Docker, a virtual computer running on **your** computer.
 To use this version of Elpis, you first need to install Docker.